LTM's small farm is completely off the grid. Her family uses solar and alternative power sources for lighting, cooking, animal fencing, etc.

 What Does "Living Off the Grid" Mean?

 To be a genuine off-gridder, your home is not connected to electricity from the power grid and your home does not access a town or regional water supply.
 You are without access to community utilities, including waste disposal.

-In the days before the invention of mobile / cell phones, living off grid represented significant social isolation.
-Traditionally, living off grid meant no connection to power, water or telephone so life off-grid was very tough.
+In the days, before the invention of mobile phones, living off-grid represented significant social isolation.
+Traditionally, living off-grid meant no connection to power, water, or telephone, so life off-grid was very tough.

-Satellite and wireless technology allows us to communicate with the world.
+- Satellite and wireless technology allow us to communicate with the world.